Avoidance Strategies

 This CD is designed to accompany the book Tragedy of The Sun And Stars, though they may certainly be enjoyed separately.

-This is a CD-R edition in wrap-around colour cover, limited to 100 copies.
+This album is available in both a digital download and as a CD-R edition in wrap-around colour cover, limited to 100 copies.
 The first 50 copies are signed and numbered.
+Purchase through the BandCamp player below.

 Bonus